Search

 PEM’s campus is an accredited arboretum and offers numerous gardens and greenspaces for exploration, including the: the 5,000-square-foot Museum Garden designed by Nelson Byrd Woltz Landscape Architects and the Colonial Revival Ropes Mansion Garden that is open to the public from dawn to dusk each day.

-Currently, Yin Yu Tang: A Chinese Home is open year-round for self-guided tours and PEM's Ropes Mansion is open on weekends for self-guided tours through October 20, 2024 for an additional $5 with purchase of museum admission.
-Timed reservations for historic house tours are required and entry is included in general admission.
+Currently, Yin Yu Tang: A Chinese Home is open year-round for self-guided tours.
+Timed reservations are required and entry is included in general admission.
 Enjoy seasonal walking tours of over a dozen select historic houses and properties.
-Choose from: Brick by Brick: Salem's Hidden Architectural Stories or Sinister Streets: Witch Trials, Murders and Literary Legends.

 Curious to know what goes into keeping all of these historic houses in tiptop shape?
 Visit our recently-launched House Keeping page to learn more.